Varnish

 Varnish is a clear transparent hard protective coating or film.
-It is not a stain.
+It is not to be confused with wood stain.
 It usually has a yellowish shade due to the manufacturing process and materials used, but it may also be pigmented as desired.
 It is sold commercially in various shades.

 Varnish is primarily used as a wood finish where, stained or not, the distinctive tones and grains in the wood are intended to be visible.
 Varnish finishes are naturally glossy, but satin/semi-gloss and flat sheens are available.

 History

 The word "varnish" comes from Mediaeval Latin vernix, meaning odorous resin, perhaps derived from Middle Greek berōnikón or beroníkē, meaning amber or amber-colored glass.
 A false etymology traces the word to the Greek Berenice, the ancient name of modern Benghazi in Libya, where the first varnishes in the Mediterranean area were supposedly used and where resins from the trees of now-vanished forests were sold.

 Early varnishes were developed by mixing resin—pine pitch, for example—with a solvent and applying them with a brush to get the golden and hardened effect one sees in today's varnishes.
 Varnishing was a technique well known in ancient Egypt.